 What You’ll Need to Become a Graphic Designer

-If you’re thinking about becoming a graphic designer, you’ll want to carefully consider your training, as well as your creative and technical background.
+If you’re thinking about becoming a graphic designer or having a career in graphic design, you’ll want to carefully consider your training, objectives, as well as your creative and technical background.
 While the career opportunities are vast in this thriving industry, it’s important to decide which direction you’ll want to go in at the onset of your college education.
 Choosing the appropriate coursework and receiving the right qualifications will make all the difference once you’re in the workforce.

 How to Become a Graphic Designer: Education, Training, and Qualifications